COURSE UNIT TITLE

 7 Inferential Statistics Estimation Hypothesis Testing

-14 Finalization of the Projects
+14 Submission of the third assignment

 Recomended or Required Reading